abdhurrahmanashfar/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 5
 This script functions similiarly to the regression version, but this time the machine learning task is to predict the 'Category' of the AirBnB.

+## Milestone 6
+This script performs a grid-search to tune the hyperparameters of a neural-network created with PyTorch.
+The hyperparameters include the width and depth of the neural-network.
+The grid-search takes in the hyperparameters to test from a YAML file.